Categories

 How is rosé wine made?

-One more note: It is not possible within the framework of this description to give anything like instructions on how to make wine.
+One more note: It is not possible within the scope of this description to give anything like instructions on how to make wine.
 Only individual steps can be described here in more or less general terms.
-To learn how to make wine, there are specific training courses(winemaker, wine technologist) and courses of study(viticulture and oenology) as well as - also independent of this - textbooks and the possibility of doing an internship in a winery.
+To learn how to make wine, there are specific training courses(winemaker, wine technologist) and degree programmes(viticulture and oenology) as well as - independently of these - textbooks and the possibility of completing an internship in a winery.